 Caroline is an adoptive flâneuse and has been wandering Paris' narrow streets and leafy boulevards since 2003.
 She holds an undergraduate degree in French and art history with a specialty in 19th-century art and literature, and pursued graduate studies in art history at Paris IV La Sorbonne, writing a thesis on popular imagery and caricature in Revolutionary and Napoleonic Paris.
 Her research was published in the journal European Comic Art.
 She also writes exhibition reviews and features.
 Her writing has been published in Apollo Magazine, the TLS, Condé Nast Traveler and WSJ Magazine.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.

-Louvre Museum, Notre Dame Cathedral, Versailles Gardens, Opera Garnier, Île de la Cité, Versailles Palace, Latin Quarter, Saint-Germain-des-Prés, The Queen's Hamlet, and Grand Trianon
+Louvre Museum, Notre Dame Cathedral (exterior only), Versailles Gardens, Opera Garnier, Île de la Cité, Versailles Palace, Latin Quarter, Saint-Germain-des-Prés, The Queen's Hamlet, and Grand Trianon

-Louvre Museum, Notre Dame Cathedral, Opera Garnier, Church of Saint-Séverin, Île de la Cité, Champs-Elysées, Latin Quarter, and Saint-Germain-des-Prés
+Louvre Museum, Notre Dame Cathedral (exterior only), Opera Garnier, Church of Saint-Séverin, Île de la Cité, Champs-Elysées, Latin Quarter, and Saint-Germain-des-Prés

 Place de la Concorde, Bastille, Hôtel de Ville, Place des Vosges , Marais, and Église Saint-Paul-Saint-Louis